-Certification Comparison · Winter '26
+Certification Comparison · Spring '26

 Salesforce App Builder vs Platform Developer I: Which to Take?